darryldecode/laravelshoppingcart/README.md

   'name' => 'New Item Name', // new item name
   'price' => 98.67, // new item price, price can also be a string format like so: '98.67' ));

+// you may also want to update a product's quantity Cart::update(456, array(
+  'quantity' => 2, // so if the current product has a quantity of 4, another 2 will be added so this will result to 6 ));

+// you may also want to update a product by reducing its quantity, you do this like so:
+Cart::update(456, array(
+  'quantity' => -1, // so if the current product has a quantity of 4, it will subtract 1 and will result to 3 ));
 ```

 Removing an item on a cart: **Cart::remove()**